jbaans/iothermostat/README.md

 # INSTALLATION INSTRUCTIONS

-You can download a pre-configured image or you can do everything yourself, see below.The pre-configured image is built  according to the complete manual installation instructions.
+You can download a pre-configured image or you can do everything yourself, see below.
+The pre-configured image is built  according to the complete manual installation instructions.

 ## Download the pre-configured Arch ARM v6 image here: